GSA/smartpay-website/src/content/how-it-works/eligibility.md

 ## Tribes, Tribal Organizations, and Other Non-Federal Entities

 The GSA SmartPay Fleet, Purchase, Travel and Integrated payment solutions can be used by tribes, tribal organizations, and other non-federal entities.
-To participate in the GSA SmartPay program, [fill out and submit the application](/files/gsasmartpay-application.pdf).
+To participate in the GSA SmartPay program, [fill out and submit the application [PDF, 6 pages]](/files/gsasmartpay-application.pdf).

 Tribes, tribal organizations, and non-federal entities that are interested in quickly meeting their immediate need with minimal resources may want to seriously consider joining the GSA pool.